eagleflo/mpyq/README.md

 Only files compressed with DEFLATE or bzip2 are uncompressed.
 This means that this library can not be used to extract most big game asset archives that Blizzard's games use.
 More compression formats may be supported in the future.

-Also, as mpyq is so far pure Python code, it might be unfeasible to try to extract very large MPQ archives, even if all the compression methods used inside the archive were supported.

-Note that listing files inside an archive does not require full extraction.
-You can safely take a peek inside any MPQ archive with this library.

 ## Installation